MajaHome/mqtt/README.md

 # mqtt server

 ## Status
-CONNECT, SUBSCRIBE, PUBLISH (with any qos) and retain messages (persisted!) seems work fine.
-Add mqtt client implementation.
+Server in beta stage.
+Most function is works fine.
+But some todo still exists.

+TODO:
+ * restore subscription if cleanSession == 0
+ * save subscription works fine, but require check new sub/unsub after reconnects
-TODO: sending *will message* under development
+ * sending *will message*

 ## Purpose
 This is my implementation of mqtt server for Maja Suite project.
 Mqtt server will be central queue for all messages